Firm-level supply chains to minimize unemployment and economic losses in rapid decarbonization scenarios: Supplementary Information

-\subsection{S1 Reconstructing the Hungarian firm-level production network}
+\subsection{S4 Reconstructing the Hungarian firm-level production network}

 The empirical foundation of the present study is the reconstructed firm-level production network of the Hungarian economy.
 Since 2014, the Hungarian National Tax and Customs Administration has been collecting value-added tax (VAT) transactions between all VAT-tax-paying Hungarian firms.
 This data is available through the Central Bank of Hungary.
 From this data, the supply relations between firms can be inferred, which allows us to create network snapshots of the practically complete Hungarian firm-level production network at a given time.
+In principle, the ideal way to assess the input-output structure of firms would be to use physical quantities.
+To our knowledge, comprehensive data of this kind is not available for an entire national economy.
+We therefore follow the approach of Diem et al. \cite{diem_quantifying_2022} and use monetary flows between firms as proxies to characterize the supply relations and the production functions of firms.
+As this approach has already been used by several studies on economic shock spreading \cite{inoue_firm-level_2019}\cite{carvalho_supply_2021}, we think it is also justified in the present study.
 It is important to note that we use a static representation of the Hungarian production network and aggregate supply relation between firms for the time period of one year.
 Figure \ref{Fig.:reconstruction} schematically shows how the Hungarian firm-level production network is obtained for a given year.
 In Fig. \ref{Fig.:reconstruction}a the supplier-buyer relationship of two representative firms is depicted.
 Supplying firm $i$ delivers a monetary value of $W_{ij}$ of product $p$ to the buying firm, $j$.
 Buying firm $j$ pays price $V_{ji}$ and the value-added tax, $T_{ji}$.
 Since $T_{ji}$ is known, $W_{ij}$ can be inferred.
 Figure \ref{Fig.:reconstruction}B shows a small subset of the production network.
-Every firm is affiliated with an industry sector (color) that determines the (non-)'essentialness' of its products for firms of every other industry sector.
+Every firm is affiliated with an industry sector (color) that determines the (non-)`essentialness' of its products for firms of every other industry sector.
 Each firm is also assigned a generalized Leontief production function introduced in \cite{diem_quantifying_2022}.
 It determines how a firm's inputs (from other firms) are converted into outputs.
 Here, the generalized Leontief production function for firm 7 is shown as an example.